 Michael Jackson was the King of Pop.
 At his peak – around 1982’s Thriller album – he quite literally had the world at his feet.
 Jackson was mercurial, but there was always something not quite right and the wheels came off a once-glittering career.
 The drugs.
 The face-lifts.
 The hermit-like retreat to his Neverland ranch, more of a prison than a personal fiefdom.
 The claims of sexual abuse that even acquittal by jury failed to dispel.

 An obsession with adolescent male sexuality casts a pall over him.
 It seems like some unbending force shaped the trajectory of his life against his will.
-As Jackson aged he retreated ever deeper into a dysfunctional Peter Pan persona sustained by the drug habit that eventually killed him.
+As Jackson aged he retreated into a dysfunctional Peter Pan persona sustained by the drugs that eventually killed him.

 Back to black